YuLab-SMU/GOSemSim/README.md

 vignette("GOSemSim", package="GOSemSim")
 ```

-More documents can be found in <http://www.bioconductor.org/packages/clusterProfiler>, <http://www.bioconductor.org/packages/DOSE> and <http://guangchuangyu.github.io/tags/gosemsim>.
+More documents can be found in <http://guangchuangyu.github.io/GOSemSim>.

 ## Bugs/Feature requests ##